regiregi22/ARMA-3/README.md

 7- Start ARMA 3 Launcher, select PARAMETERS and go to ALL PARAMETERS tab.
 Set "Platform" to "64-bit", tick "Show static background in menu", tick "Skip logos at startup", Set "Memory allocator (64-bit)" to "Intel TBB 4 allocator - 64 bit" (the default one, just to be sure), tick "Enable Large-page Support", tick "No Logs", set "World" to "empty", tick "No Pause", tick "No Pause Audio".

-8- Install and open "Process Lasso" (https://bitsum.com), start ARMA 3 (the game, not just the launcher).
+8- (Not recommended) Install and open "Process Lasso" (https://bitsum.com), start ARMA 3 (the game, not just the launcher).
 In Process Lasso, click with right mouse button on "arma3_64x.exe" -> CPU Priority -> Always -> High.
 Click with right mouse button on "arma3_64x.exe" process -> CPU affinity -> Always -> Untick CPU 0.
 This will give Arma 3 priority above other system processes, and avoid it from using the first core which is usually very busy with system dutties.

-9- In "Process Lasso", go to Main, Active Power Profile, and select "Bitsum Highest Performance".
+9- (Not recommended) In "Process Lasso", go to Main, Active Power Profile, and select "Bitsum Highest Performance".
 Go to Options, Power, Start Process Lasso with Power Profile" and select "Bitsum Highest Performance".
 This will set Windows energy management to avoid CPU throttling.

 10- Click Windows Start, execute regedit.exe (right click, as administrator), go to "HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR" and change "AppCaptureEnabled" from 1 to 0.
 Go to "HKEY_CURRENT_USER\System\GameConfigStore" and change "GameDVR_Enabled" from 1 to 0.
 This will disable Windows 11 DVR if it is not needed.

-11- Optional, uninstall any uneeded applications that comes with Windows from "Add or remove programs": "Cortana", "News", "Start Experiences App", "Power Automate", "Weather", "Clipchamp", "365 (Office)", "Widgets Platform Runtime", "Quick assist", "Feedback Hub", "Snipping tool", "Sticky notes", "Web Search from Microsoft Bing", "Microsoft To Do", "People, "Maps", "OneDrive", "Movies & TV", "Phone Link" and "Tips".
+11- Uninstall any uneeded applications that comes with Windows from "Add or remove programs": "Cortana", "News", "Start Experiences App", "Power Automate", "Weather", "Clipchamp", "365 (Office)", "Widgets Platform Runtime", "Quick assist", "Feedback Hub", "Snipping tool", "Sticky notes", "Web Search from Microsoft Bing", "Microsoft To Do", "People, "Maps", "OneDrive", "Movies & TV", "Phone Link" and "Tips".

 12- Open Windows' settings "Gaming", then "Game Mode settings" and make sure it is ON.